CloudTestDrive/autonomous-transaction-processing/workshops/autonomous-transaction-processing/LabGuide660OKE_Create.md

 - Create a **Demo** compartment on your instance
 - Define the OKE required Policies (allow service OKE to manage all-resources in tenancy)
-- Create a non-SSO user with an API certificate
+- Create a non-SSO user with an API certificate and an Identity Token
 - Open a command prompt on your local machine and navigate to the **terraform** folder in the ATPDocker git repository folder
 - Edit the file terraform.tfvars and enter your instance OCID's on the first lines
 - run ```terraform init``` , `terraform plan` and `terraform apply` to spin up your infrastructure